OpenFogStack/celestial/docs/quickstart.md

     # before we start, we need to reboot our hosts once
     # the reason is that we need to adapt file descriptor limits, which we do
-    # with terraform during setup but which requires a reboot after
+    # with tofu during setup but which requires a reboot after
     gcloud compute ssh --zone="$GCP_REGION-$GCP_ZONE" $HOST_INSTANCE \
         --command "sudo reboot now"
 done